 Are exemptions granted for a provider with a 90% approval rate across all services, or separately for each service?

-Exemptions are granted for particular health care services that are subject to a preauthorization requirement.
-See Insurance Code §4201.653 and 28 TAC§19.1730(7).
+Exemptions are granted for each particular health care service (including a prescription drug) that is subject to a preauthorization requirement.
+See Insurance Code §4201.653 and 28 TAC §19.1730(7).

 Which services are eligible for an exemption?
 Are eligible services defined by CPT code?
 How do exemptions apply to prescription drugs?